 Love-bombing is also dangerous because the narcissist uses what they learn about their partners to control them once they are in the relationships to keep them there.

-1. Partners get cognitive dissonance and are unsure of how their partner can go from treating them like the love of their life to treating them like they don’t matter.
+3. We get cognitive dissonance and are unsure of how our partners can go from treating us like the love of their life to treating us like we don’t matter.